perrystephenson/midas/Documentation/UnderstandingTextMining.md

 ## Text Mining

+_The following information is summarised from my study of the [Coursera Text Mining course](https://www.coursera.org/learn/text-mining)._

 Text mining is normally focused on extracting information from text which was created by humans (as opposed to text created by machines, such as access logs or SCADA events).
 In this way, the human is performing the role of a sensor which perceives the real world and expresses that information in a semi-standardised format (in this case, the English language).
 Analysing collections of text produced in this way can give you information about:

 1. The format (language)